 On the plus side, that’s 51% actual food!
 We can’t say we’re too surprised by the menu decision, as the frozen pizzas served here have always been inexplicably popular.

-What they chose isn’t the best stuff on earth, but we were not disappointed by our pizzas.
+Nevertheless, we were not totally disappointed by our pizzas.
 The sausage on my meat lover’s pizza stood out as being of reasonably high quality.